 Feed is a crucial factor that influences the growth and survival of cultured fish.
 Forage, presented as wet feed or flour, serves as a cost-effective source of protein.
 Local feed ingredients, which fish farmers may not yet be familiar with, can also be utilized to prepare fish feed, including rubber seed cake, cassava leaves, bananas, and kale.
 Several studies have examined sources of vegetable raw materials, such as cassava leaf flour (Mohidin et al., 2023).

 Fish growth occurs when the feed consumed contains appropriate protein content and maintains a proper protein-energy balance.
 The availability and balance of energy sourced from protein enable it to serve as a building block for growth, while non-protein energy from fats and carbohydrates provides the necessary energy source (Carbon & Pasiakos., 2019).
 However, as a primary source of nutrients and energy, feed represents the largest component in utilizing natural resources, which must be available in sufficient quantities and balanced to meet growth needs and ensure easy digestion.
-Cassava leaves act as an alternative feed ingredient that can be incorporated into fish feed formulations.
-Additionally, cassava leaves offer valuable nutritional content (Amare et al., 2024).
-This study aimed to determine the effect of adding cassava leaf flour on absolute length, absolute weight, and survival rate, and to identify the appropriate dose of cassava leaf flour to be added to commercial feed that can support the growth and survival of tilapia fry based on the parameters of absolute length, absolute weight, and survival rate.
+Cassava leaves offer valuable nutritional content (Amare et al., 2024).and and can be incorporated into fish feed formulations.
+This study aimed to determine the effect of adding cassava leaf flour on fish growth )absolute length, absolute weight), and survival rate, and to identify the appropriate dose of cassava leaf flour to be added to commercial feed that can support the growth and survival of tilapia fry

 Materials and Methods